The Scilly 60 Race

 How strict are the timing cut-offs?

 Very.
-As soon as the time is up, the rope is cast and the boat will leave the quay andyou must not jump for it.
+As soon as the time is up, the flags are dropped and the course is closed.
 Please train hard, we are nice people really; we don’t want anyone to be cut!
-If you miss the cut-off, you will be boated back to Tresco or St Mary’s.
-You can rejoin the race boat if you wish but will not be able to take part.
+If you miss the cut-off, you will be boated to the next island.
+You can rejoin the race boat but you will not be able to take part.

 Will there be energy stations?